 Our research group focuses on desalination and related areas of water treatment.
 We seek to improve the energy efficiency of desalination systems and to reduce their environmental footprint.
 We aim to develop solutions that are economically viable and industrially useful.
 We do this by applying the principles of thermodynamics, transport phenomena, and separation science to both current and emerging water treatment processes.
 (We also do some work in classical heat transfer.)

-Our current research encompasses: reverse osmosis (both counterflow and batch technologies); electrodialysis and brackish groundwater utilization; selective separations; resource recovery from brines (including salts, metals, and industrial chemicals); chemical-free control of membrane fouling; switchable solvent separations; and assessments of primary and secondary energy efficiency.
-We have also worked on membrane distillation systems, thermophysical properties of saline waters, nanofiltration, humidification-dehumidification desalination, forward osmosis, pressure-retarded osmosis, hybrid cycles, solar desalination, scale formation, and treatment of waste water from oil/gas operations and other industrial processes.
+Our current research encompasses: reverse osmosis (both counterflow and batch technologies); electrodialysis and brackish groundwater utilization; selective separations and resource recovery from brines (including salts, metals, and industrial chemicals); heat transfer during membrane formation; switchable solvent separations; and assessments of primary and secondary energy efficiency.
+We have also worked on membrane distillation systems, thermophysical properties of saline waters, nanofiltration, humidification-dehumidification desalination, forward osmosis, pressure-retarded osmosis, hybrid cycles, solar desalination, fouling, scale formation, and treatment of waste water from oil/gas operations and other industrial processes.
 The links in the right-hand column of this page give details of some of this work.